ayeshawaheed7/ansible-k8s-deployer/README.md

-# Java + MySQL Application Deployment: Traditional & Kubernetes-Based Automation
+# Java + MySQL Deployment Automation on AWS: From EC2 to Kubernetes with Ansible & Helm

 ## Overview

 This project automates the deployment of a Java web application backed by a MySQL database.
 It begins with a traditional virtual machine-based infrastructure on AWS and transitions into a modern, containerized Kubernetes setup.
-All provisioning and deployment tasks are automated using Ansible and Helm.
+Provisioning, configuration, and deployments are fully automated using Ansible and Helm.

 ## Problem Statement